hagaygarty/mdCNN/README.md

 Check the 'mdCNN documentation.docx' file for more specification on how to configure a network

+For general questions regarding network design and training , please use the [forum](https://groups.google.com/forum/#!forum/mdcnn-multidimensional-cnn-library-in-matlab).

-For any questions, please contact me at hagaygarty@gmail.com
+Any other issues feel free to contact me at hagaygarty@gmail.com

+Hagay